 Today’s map zeroes in on states that have a “marriage penaltyA marriage penalty is when a household’s overall tax bill increases due to a couple marrying and filing taxes jointly.
 A marriage penalty typically occurs when two individuals with similar incomes marry; this is true for both high- and low-income couples. ” in their individual income tax bracketA tax bracket is the range of incomes taxed at given rates, which typically differ depending on filing status.
 In a progressive individual or corporate income tax system, rates rise as income increases.
 There are seven federal individual income tax brackets; the federal corporate income tax system is flat. s.

-Under a graduated-rate income taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. system, a taxpayer’s marginal income is exposed to progressively higher tax rates.
+Under a graduated-rate income taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. system, a taxpayer’s marginal income is subject to progressively higher tax rates.
 A marriage penalty exists when a state’s income brackets for married taxpayers filing jointly are less than double the bracket widths that apply to single filers.
-In other words, married couples who file jointly under this scenario face a higher effective tax rate than they would if they filed as two single individuals with the same amount of combined income.
+In other words, married couples who file jointly under this scenario have a higher effective tax rate than they would if they filed as two single individuals with the same amount of combined income.

 Stay informed on the tax policies impacting you.